JYU-412/Contraceptive-data-visualization/README.md

 # Contraceptive-data-visualization

 This is a project of using Python (Pandas, Seaborn, etc.) for data visualizaiton of world wide contraceptive use among birth age women.
+Plase refer to the ipynb file.

 Data souces: